 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 A large part of the population is internally displaced and infrastructure remains heavily damaged following Angola's 27-year civil war.
-Landmines and unexploded ordnance are a danger for travellers outside major cities, in the interior of the country and in the border areas with Zambia.
+Landmines and unexploded ordnance are a danger for travellers outside major cities, in the interior of the country and in areas bordering Zambia.

 If you travel outside Luanda, we strongly recommend that you do so in the company of persons or organisations experienced in local conditions, as the situation can be difficult and dangerous.
 You should keep to main roads because of the danger of landmines.

 You should carry your identity documents at all times.
 If photocopies are to be used in place of the original, the copies will need to be notarised by an Angolan Notary Public to have validity.
 Police and military checkpoints are common.
 Failure to produce valid identification documents can result in a large fine.

 Foreigners travelling into the interior of Angola need an internal travel document.
 This is normally provided by the Angolan partner sponsoring the foreign group which invited the foreigner to Angola.
 Permission is not required to travel to the main towns in Lunda Norte (Lucapa and Dundo) and Lunda Sul (Saurimo).
 However, a permit is required for travel to mining areas and can be obtained from the main police stations in Lucapa, Dundo or Saurimo.
 Travel is permitted to all other provinces.

 Public transport systems are overcrowded, poorly maintained and unsafe.

 Road accidents are common due to poorly maintained roads and dangerous driving practices.
 Street vendors, scooters and pedestrians on the roads pose additional safety risks.
 Fuel shortages may occur.
 For further advice, see our road travel page.